greetgo/greetgo.depinject/doc_eng/quick_start.md

 ### Introduction

 Bean-containers are interfaces that extend the interface of BeanContainer, and it seems to contain all the beans.
-In order to refer to a specific bean from a bean-container, it is necessary to define the method in the bean-container interface without parameters (for bean-container, all methods are without parameters).
+In order to refer to a specific bean from a bean-container, it is necessary to define the method in the bean container interface without parameters (for bean container, all methods are without parameters).
 The return type of this method must uniquely determine one bean.

 In our example project, the input point is the main function.

-In the main function, it is necessary to create a bean-container instance and use it to start some process inside the beans.
-Then, in order to make jar-file work, it is necessary, to generate a bean-container implementation at the moment of building, and add it to the distribution.
+In the main function, it is necessary to create a bean container instance and use it to start some process inside the beans.
+Then, in order to make jar-file work, it is necessary, to generate a bean container implementation at the moment of building, and add it to the distribution.
 In the example project, this distribution will be a jar-file with the main class, which contains all the dependencies.

 ### Preparation of the example project